mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 ## Editor support

-There are various editors around that have julia support:
+There are various editors around that have julia support, including the following:

 - [IJulia](https://github.com/JuliaLang/IJulia.jl) adds julia support to the [jupyter](http://jupyter.org/) (formerly IPython) notebook system.
-- [Juno](http://junolab.org/) adds julia specific features to the [Atom](https://atom.io/) editor.
-It currently is the closest to a fully featured julia IDE.
+- [VS Code](https://code.visualstudio.com/) has an excellent julia extension
-- [Sublime](https://www.sublimetext.com/), [VS Code](https://code.visualstudio.com/), [Emacs](https://www.gnu.org/software/emacs/) and many other editors all have julia extensions that add various levels of support for the julia language.
+- other editors such as [Emacs](https://www.gnu.org/software/emacs/) and [Sublime](https://www.sublimetext.com/) have julia extensions that add various levels of support for the julia language.

 ## Installing Mimi